RawadAlaryan/Sorting-Algorithms/README.md

 **Space Complexity:**<br/>
 It quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.<br/><br/>

+IN PLACE ALGORITHM: An In-place sort needs only O(1) memory beyond the items being sorted.
+So an in place algorithm does not need any extra memory.
+						An In-Place Algorithm will not allocate any extra memory like a temporary array in order to make the sorting.
+						Example of In-Place Algorithms: Bubble Sort, Comb Sort, Selection Sort, Insertion Sort, Heap Sort and Shell Sort.
+						Example of Out-Of-Place Algorithms: Merge Sort: We need some extra memory to sort the items.
+	Recursive: Some Sorting Algorithms are implemented in a recursive manner - especially: Divide and Conquer Algorithms.
+Example: Merge Sort and Quick Sort.
+	Stable: A Stable Sorting Algorithm maintains the relative order of items whose values are equal.
+			Example of Stable Algorithms: Merge Sort.
+			Example of Unstable Algorithms: Quick Sort.

 ### Implementations of Sorting Algorithms
 #### Comparison-Based Sorting Algorithms